hyperledger/fabric/docs/source/txflow.rst

 The application “broadcasts” the transaction proposal and response within a “transaction message” to the Ordering Service.
 The transaction will contain the read/write sets, the endorsing peers signatures and the Channel ID.
-The Ordering Service does not read the transaction details, it simply receives transactions from all channels in the network, orders them chronologically by channel, and creates blocks of transactions per channel.
+The Ordering Service does not need to inspect the entire content of a transaction in order to perform its operation, it simply receives transactions from all channels in the network, orders them chronologically by channel, and creates blocks of transactions per channel.